Construction of gravitational instantons with non-maximal volume growth via codimension-1 collapse: The approximate solution

 \subsubsection{The collapsing parameter and metric}

-Finally, we equip the bulk space $P/\Z_2$ with an \hk metric.
+Finally, we equip the bulk space $P/\Z_2$ with a \hk metric.
 For the gluing construction, we also introduce a collapsing parameter $\epsilon \in (0,1)$ in this step.
 From the Gibbons-Hawking construction there are two obvious parameters to choose: The constant in the harmonic function $h$ or the global scale of the metric.
-Although these parameters look independent, they are actually related by a rescaling of the lattice and a translation of the singularities. \\
+Although these parameters look independent, they are actually related by a rescaling of the lattice and a translation of the singularities.

 Because of this, we pick our collapsing parameter as a combination of them.
-We choose our metric such that for any point on $B'$, the length of the fibre converges to $2 \pi \epsilon$ as our collapsing parameter $\epsilon$ tends to zero.
-Explicitly, for any $\epsilon > 0$ and a fixed choice for $h$, we define the harmonic function
+We choose our metric such that for any point on $B'$, the length of the fibre converges to $2 \pi \epsilon$ as our collapsing parameter $\epsilon$ tends to zero: